stacksgov/resources/README.md

 ## Licensing

-The stacksgov respositories and all contributions are licensed under [Creative Commons Zero v1.0 Universal](https://github.com/stacksgov/resources/blob/master/LICENSE).
+This repository and all contributions herein are licensed under [Creative Commons Zero v1.0 Universal](https://github.com/stacksgov/resources/blob/master/LICENSE).
+Please note that, by contributing to this repository, whether via commit, pull request, issue, comment, or in any other fashion, **you are explicitly agreeing that all of your contributions will fall under the same permissive license.**